julcambec/dl-architectures-from-scratch-for-CPEN455/transformer/README.md

 # Transformer from Scratch

-A Transformer classifier with **multi-head self-attention, absolute and relative positional encodings (APE/RPE), and a full training pipeline** — all implemented from first principles.
+A Transformer classifier with **multi-head self-attention, absolute and relative positional encodings (APE/RPE), and a full training pipeline**, all implemented from first principles.
 Trained on a synthetic substring detection task.

 ## What's implemented from scratch